nschan/nf-arassembly/README.md

 # nf-arassembly

+Assembly pipeline for arabidopsis genomes from nanopore sequencing.

-Genome assembly using flye, qc using quast (also works for other species), polish with pilon and / or medaka, scaffold using ragtag.
+Genome assembly using flye, qc using quast (also works for other species), polish with pilon and / or medaka, scaffold using ragtag, SLR, LINKS or longstitch.

 # Parameters